List of Star Wars television series: Galaxy of Sounds (2021)

 Galaxy of Sounds is a Disney+ series of seven short compilations focusing on the sound effects from various Star Wars films, grouped into thematic episodes.

 Disney Gallery: The Book of Boba Fett (2022)

 A making-of documentary series about The Book of Boba Fett debuted on Disney+ with a single hour-long episode in May 2022.

+Disney Gallery: Obi-Wan Kenobi: A Jedi's Return (2022)

+A making-of documentary series about Obi-Wan Kenobi was released on Disney+ in September 2022.
+It consists of a single hour-long episode, which features interviews with Ewan MacGregor, Hayden Christensen and Deborah Chow.